 Objectives: This study aimed to investigate the prolonged PPR rate in patients with stenosis/occlusion of the femoropopliteal artery undergoing superficial femoral artery (SFA) and popliteal angioplasty.

-Methods: A case series study population consisted of patients demonstrating femoropopliteal artery occlusion referred to Sina Hospital for angiography during 2016-2018.
+Methods: A case series study population consisted of patients demonstrating femoropopliteal artery occlusion referred to Sina Hospital, Tehran, Iran for angiography during 2016-2018.
 After angiography, patients underwent either stent placement or balloon angioplasty in the case of stenosis/occlusion of femoropopliteal arteries.
-After angioplasty, patients were followed up in the 3rd, 12th, and 24th months for re-examination, and color Doppler Ultrasonography of femoropopliteal arteries was also performed to measure the patency rate.
-The SPSS Statistics V21.0 was used to analyze the data.
-The Kaplan–Meier method and a log-rank test were used to evaluate this rate.
+After angioplasty, patients were followed up in the 3rd, 12th, and 24th months for re-examination, and color Doppler ultrasonography of femoropopliteal arteries was also performed to measure the patency rate.
+The SPSS Statistics version 21.0 was used to analyze the data.
+The Kaplan–Meier method and a log-rank test were utilized to evaluate this rate.

-Conclusion: The prolonged PPR rate of patients after femoropopliteal artery angioplasty was acceptable and it`s a safe and effective treatment.
-It is suggested that an increase in the number of study variables, a more comprehensive classification, and PPR-related variables in future research studies.
+Conclusion: The prolonged PPR rate of patients after femoropopliteal artery angioplasty was acceptable and was a safe and effective treatment.
+For future studies, an increase in the number of study variables, a more comprehensive classification, and PPR-related variables are suggested.